jervvs/NUS-Modules/README.md

 **_Project_** - Compared different statistical models (ARIMA, GARCH, MSGARCH) and used forecasts to construct different portfolios (Equal Weight, Max Sharpe) which outperformed baseline S&P500, obtaining A for the module.

+## CS3230 - Design and Analysis of Algorithms

+This module introduces different techniques of designing and analysing algorithms.
+It covers lower and upper bounds, recurrences, basic algorithm paradigms (such as prune-and-search, dynamic programming, greedy, branch-and-bound, graph traversal, and randomised approaches), amortized analysis, NP-completeness, and some selected advanced topics.